University of Sydney Law School - Social Justice

 - Client intake and interviewing: The Legal Assistant interviews the client in preparation for their appointment with the solicitor, identifying the legal issues and writing up a background narrative for the solicitor.

-- Additional duties: The Legal Assistant liaises with clients, solicitors, courts, government and community agencies and may conduct research to support ongoing casework.
-They help with administrative work and monitor media coverage of legal issues relevant to RLC’s practice.
+- Additional duties: The Legal Assistant liaises with clients, solicitors, and government and community agencies and may conduct research to support ongoing casework.
+They also help with administrative work.

-- Legal Assistants will observe solicitors giving legal advice, in several areas of RLC legal practice.
+Legal Assistants have the opportunity to observe solicitors giving legal advice, in several areas of RLC legal practice.

 Opportunities after the Social Justice placement has ended: You may apply to continue as a Legal Assistant after the semester has ended.
 And after six months in total at RLC, you can apply for other roles that become available from time to time, such as: